dmitriytat/jedi-validate/README.md

   Error Messages
 </h1>

 You can define your own error messages in case validation fails.
-In case a form element fails validation, then the message corresponding to the element's 'name' attribute will apply.
+In case a form element fails validation, the message corresponding to the element's 'name' attribute will apply.

 ```javascript
     messages: {